 Even though I could not afford to stay at Babylonstoren as a hotel guest (prices start at $500 PER NIGHT 😱), I still got to experience the property in a ton of different ways: from their free garden tour, to their fabulous restaurant, expansive gardens and vineyards, and tons of places to buy gifts for friends back home.

-Here are my top 5 reasons to visit Babylonstoren during your trip to South Africa!
+If you’re a pleb like me, you can still visit as a day guest.
+Read on for my top 5 reasons to visit Babylonstoren during your trip to South Africa!

 Free daily garden tour